sinsys/rust/README.md

 **Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks.**

-If any of the rules are violated, the program won’t compile.
+If any of the rules are violated, the program won't compile.

-> None of the features of ownership will slow down your program while it’s running.
+> None of the features of ownership will slow down your program while it's running.

 ### Structs